milvus-io/milvus/docs/design_docs/segcore/Search.md

 After obtaining the AST, execution engine uses the visitor mode to explain and executes the whole AST tree:

-1. Each Node includes two steps, a mandatory vector search and an optional predicate.
+1. Each node includes two steps, a mandatory vector search and an optional predicate.

    1. If Predicate exists, execute predicate expression stage to generate bitset as the vector search bitmask.
    2. If Predicate does not exist, vector search bitmask will be empty.